Sincerity Among Landlords And TenantsMake Text Bigger

 Lots of people who are looking to rent a property want to stay for the long term, especially when they have children in local schools.
 However, most landlords only offer 6 or 12 month tenancy agreements and there are good reasons for that.
 Mortgage conditions are cited as one of the main reasons for short tenancies, another is that landlords feel the court systems make it difficult to evict bad tenants who still have time left to run on their initial tenancy term.

-There is a solution though, and I’ve been using it for 10 years now.
+There is a solution though, and I’ve been using it since 2007.

 From the landlords perspective, any meaningful promise has to cut both ways.
 Most landlords who are in the rental property business long term only want three things; rent paid on time, respect the property, respect the neighbours.
 If these criteria are not met then any reasonable person would probably agree that it is only fair that the landlord should be able to evict the tenant with the minimum of fuss.
 On the flipside, most landlords are happy to allow tenants to move on so long as they can re-let the property.
 Not only do landlords not want to tie themselves into long term leases they cannot get out of, good landlords are unlikely to insist on a tenant continuing to rent long term if their circumstances require them to move on.